bndernet/bnder-docs/docs/tmb/slash-commands.md

 ![screenshot of options poping up when typing slash in discord](/img/tmb/slash_commands.webp)

 If the commands of Task Manager aren't shown directly, you can tap the profile picture of it in the left of the popup.

+There you can see a variety of commands.
+Every command has a little description.
+If you can't find the command by scrolling, start typing it.
+If the command exists it will get displayed.

+Discord guides you through all the parameters required to perform the command.